 They feature Plus One cones that are carbon-injected.
 These cones are more significant than those in other 4 inch speakers, providing booming bass while also having nice highs from the tweeter.
 Furthermore, the GTO429 are low-impedance, which should increase the number of vehicles in which these speakers will work.
 The speaker magnets have a vented design that keeps things cool and reliable with better overall power handling.

 Speaking of power, they can handle anywhere from 25 watts to a peak power of 105 watts with average desired power coming in at 35 watts RMS.
 Sensitivity is also high at 92 dB.
 We were impressed with the sound quality even though the speakers were a little on the heavy side.

 Installation should be fairly straightforward.
-However, you will need to purchase two lithium-ion batteries for these speakers to work.
 Additionally, JBL offers various equipment that should pair well with the GTO429 such as ¾” tweeters and component speakers.

 You should check with your installer to make sure they fit your vehicle.

 - Carbon-injected Plus One cones move more air, creating deeper bass tones

 - Oversized voice coils allow for higher heat dissipation

 - Non-magnetic carbon-composite baskets maintain integrity